 Meetings: Meetings of the Committee are held at the call of the Chair.
-Meetings shall
+Meetings shall meeting of the Committee held prior to the convening of the Annual General

-Chairperson: The Committee shall elect a new Chairperson at the last meeting of the
+Chairperson: The Committee shall elect a new Chairperson, for a 2-year term, at the last request of the FPSE President.